Battle of Lipitsa: Background

-Mstislav joined Konstantin and "the two Vladimir's" and mustered their forces on the Lipitsa River and sent a sotnik (a commander of 100) to Yuri saying they had no quarrel with him, but Yuri stood by his brother, Yaroslav.
+Mstislav joined Konstantin and "the two Vladimir's" and mustered their forces on the river Lipitsa River and sent a sotnik (a commander of 100) to Yuri saying they had no quarrel with him, but Yuri stood by his brother, Yaroslav.
 Mstislav also asked that the Novgorodians and men of Novy Torg that were part of Yaroslav's army be released and allowed to return home so that brothers and sons would not fight each other, as much of Mstislav's army was also Novgorodian.
 Mstislav offered peace as long as Yaroslav would return Mstislav's Novgorodian districts, but Yaroslav would not sue for peace.

-The battle
+Battle

-The Novgorodian First Chronicle and other chronicle accounts do not relate the precise battle array (the account was written by a monk who was not familiar with strategy or tactics).
+The Novgorodian First Chronicle and other chronicle accounts do not relate the precise order of battle (the account was written by a monk who was not familiar with strategy or tactics).
 The battle begins with the Novgorodians telling Mstislav that they did not want to fight on horseback but on foot, as their fathers had at an earlier battle.
 This pleased Mstislav (fighting on horseback may have implied a willingness to flee the battle on horse rather than standing to fight).
 The Novgorodians then threw off their horse breeches riding boots and ran into battle barefoot.
 With "the help of Saint Sophia (Holy Wisdom)," the Novgorodians drove off Yaroslav and Yuri, and the number of those killed was said to have been "countless."

-The aftermath
+Aftermath

 Yaroslav fled to Pereiaslavl and cast the Novgorodians in his army into a pit or into prison there, where large numbers of them died.
 Mstislav entered Pereiaslavl and the town and princely residence caught fire (the chronicle does not say if it was intentionally set alight or not).
 Yuri parleyed with Mstislav and agreed to withdraw from the city the following day.
 He withdrew to Radoliv while Mstislav and his Novgorodian army placed Konstantin on the throne in Vladimir after which Mstislav returned to Novgorod with the remnant of the Novgorodian army.

 Location of the battlefield

-The location of the battlefield was a matter of some contention until 1808, when a peasant woman from Lykovo near Yuriev-Polsky on the Koloksha River discovered an ancient gilded helmet with an image of St. Theodore, the patron saint of Yaroslav Vsevolodovich.
+The location of the battlefield was a matter of some contention until 1808, when a peasant woman from Lykovo near Yuriev-Polsky on the river Koloksha (a tributary of the Klyazma) discovered an old gilded helmet with an image of St. Theodore, the patron saint of Yaroslav Vsevolodovich.
 The helmet has been preserved in the Kremlin Armoury.

 As a piece of rare workmanship, the helmet is usually attributed to Yaroslav.
 Indeed, the chronicler noted that Yaroslav had fled the battlefield without his armour and arrived in Vladimir having nothing on but a shirt.
 Actor Nikolai Cherkasov, when playing the part of Yaroslav's son Alexander Nevsky in the eponymous film, wore a replica of this helmet.